uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 # 6. Workshop Development, Part 3

-In this section, you'll commit your changes and make a pull request so that the Change-HI administrators can merge your workshop into the published site.
+In this section, you'll commit your changes and make a pull request so that the Change-HI administrators can merge your module into the published site.

 ## Give GitPod permission to make pull requests at GitHub